Wesxdz/kahlo-yawn/_posts/embryode.md

 Yeah, we’re the apparatus for your original method, okay?

-Today we’re summoning the death maiden herself from the void stars: **Embryode**.
+Today we’re summoning the death maiden herself — destroyer of my teardrop worlds — from the void stars: **dereference ember kiss Graphstar-heartmaker, Embryode**.

 ## I want to replicate with you